falkodev/feathers-nuxt-docker-app/README.md

 ## 1 Context [&#x2B06;](#contents)

-WAP2 is a real-time application, enabling facilitators to manage learning sessions easily and participants to join groups and post content.
+This app is a real-time application example, enabling to create content easily.

 <a id="2"></a>